xanmankey/FishingForPhish/docs/api.rst

       cssDir also has a similar function, and is a path to a directory with css files and can be passed as an argument to minimize scraping as long as the url file passed relates to the ids of the files.
 * cursor=None
       An sqlite3 cursor attribute; if you pass a database object, a cursor object will be initialized with an associated database, so no need to pass a preexisting one.
+* conn=None
+      An sqlite3 connection attribute; similar to the cursor attribute, where if you pass a database object, a connection object will be initialized with an associated database, so no need to pass a preexisting one.
 * id=0
       Used for naming filenames, databases, and selecting urls.
 Defaults to 0, but if you are resuming the script from where you left off (existing files/database) the script will attempt to determine the id for you (alternatively you can manually pass a value as well).
+* classVal=Instance.missing_value()
+      By default, the classVal attribute (which is used for dataset creation and therefore classification) is set to Instance.missing_value(), but it can be changed by updating it accordingly in your analyzer() function (you just have to know your class values, as well as when to update them in regards to the current file position in the open url file).
 * errors={}
       A dictionary that stores urls and errors as key value pairs.
 Updates the errors sqlite3 table if database functionality is enabled.
+* allFeatures=[]
+      An array of dictionaries composed of ALL features (all name:value pairs generated from all analyzers).
+* allFeatureNames={}
+      A dictionary that stores the combined featureNames of ALL analyzers (in name:stringWekaDataType format).

 The scrape class also has 7 methods in addition to __init__():